Header lexy/encoding.hpp

 }

-Defines the endianness of a multi-byte encoding when necessary.
+Defines the endianness of a multi-byte char encoding when necessary.

 In memory, UTF-16 and UTF-32 can be either encoded in big or little endian.
 If raw bytes need to be interpreted as code units in those encodings, as is necessary by lexy::read_file, the desired endianness can be specified using encoding_endianness.